pulse2percept/pulse2percept/doc/topics/implants.rst

 eye and is read by the models:
 :py:class:`~pulse2percept.models.retina.AxonMapModel` puts the optic disc on the side the eye calls for.
 Some devices also reverse their column names in the left eye; see each class's API documentation.
+A :py:class:`~pulse2percept.vision.Scene` carries no ``eye`` of its own; eye identity for a visual field comes from its side of a :py:class:`~pulse2percept.vision.BinocularScene`.

 PRIMA
 ^^^^^